Why Is Financial Forecasting So Critical To Your Business?

 A Budget is the same as a sea skipper plotting the course of where they want to get to.
 There will be winds to take advantage of, obstacles to navigate, conditions to allow for and the potential for unforeseen events!
-If you don’t have a Budget, or plan as to what you want to achieve, then don’t be surprised if you don’t feel like you’re getting anywhere.
+If you don’t have a budget, or plan as to what you want to achieve, then don’t be surprised if you don’t feel like you’re getting anywhere.

 To Measure How You Are Progressing Against Your Plan

 No sea skipper, not a live one anyway, sets a course and then just sails.
-Survival in business, as on the high seas requires, lots of checking in against your planned course, reading the instruments and making adjustments on a semi constant basis.
-In business as on the sea it pays to be paranoid!
+Survival in business, as on the high seas requires lots of checking in against your planned course, reading the instruments and making adjustments on a semi-constant basis.
+In business as on the sea, it pays to be paranoid!

-Comparing your budget against your actual results and monitoring the Variances provides the feedback you need take corrective action.
+Comparing your budget against your actual results and monitoring the Variances provides the feedback you need to take corrective action.
 It provides a monthly yardstick against which you can measure your actual performance as a fast feedback loop, identify your Variances from the plan and inform you on areas corrective action is required to get back on track, or hopefully improve on your plan.